lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 of American suburban voters, raising the possibility of false positives under the Euclidean distance measure[^98].

-[^98]: Citation redacted so I don't fall afoul of exam regs, because my name is
+[^98]: Citation redacted so I don't fall afoul of exam regs :P
-	in it. :P

 ### Choosing which compactness metrics to evaluate

-As each compactness measure has its advantages and disadvantages, we should include the broadest subset of measures possible in my analyses.
-This will also maximise the generalisability of my results: in order to claim that there is or isn't a tradeoff between compactness and homogeneity, we should make sure that the relationship holds for as many compactness measures as possible.
-At the same time, though, the inclusion of each additional compactness measure incurs time, effort and computational costs.
+As each compactness measure has its advantages and disadvantages, we should include the broadest subset of measures possible in our analyses.
+This maximises the generalisability of my results: in order to claim that there is or isn't a tradeoff between compactness and homogeneity, we should make sure that the relationship holds for as many compactness measures as possible.
+At the same time, however, the inclusion of each additional compactness measure incurs time, effort and computational costs.
 Given finite time and resources, there is thus a trade-off between the number of compactness measures and the number of states/districting plans I can analyse.
 I therefore made a judgement call to include the most-used and most representative compactness measures.

-Without question, we must include at least one of the geometric compactness measures.
-This is because these geometric compactness measures are by far the most widely used, both inside academic political science and out.
-As mentioned, they have been cited in U.S. Supreme Court cases, *amici* briefs, and redistricting commissions \citep{moncrief2011}.
+We must include at least one of the geometric compactness measures, as these geometric compactness measures are by far the most widely used both within academic political science and without.
+As mentioned, they have been cited in U.S. Supreme Court cases, *amici* briefs, and redistricting commissions
+\citep{moncrief2011}.
 I therefore include the three most popular geometric compactness measures (Polsby-Popper, Convex Hull, and Reock).

 It is also important to include a non-geometric compactness measure as the geometric compactness measures are all sensitive to small changes in the way the geospatial data are collected and processed.
 I use my human compactness measure as a representative of non-geometric compactness measures, for two reasons.
 Firstly, many of the compactness measures have a formal mathematical definition but have no code available online.
 It would have taken too much time for me to re-implement the compactness measure and calculate it for 100,000 districting plans.
-Secondly, human compactness is the only measure that incorporates travel durations, which has strong theoretical/normative backing and some tentative empirical support.
+Secondly, human compactness is the only measure that incorporates travel durations, which has strong theoretical and normative backing and some tentative empirical support.
 Nonetheless, I would have liked to include another non-geometric compactness measure.

 Given these considerations, I settle on using four different compactness
 measures: Polsby-Popper, Reock, Convex Hull, and Human Compactness.